abdo754/AbdulBookStore-1-/README.txt

 removed the dark-text in _loginPartial adding the links that you have proived use with add a  new list in the project
+"dropdown" does not wokr
+nvm make it work for got to close the tag